Loitering munition: First development and terminology

 Initially, loitering munitions were not referred to as such but rather as "suicide UAVs" or "loitering missiles".
 Different sources point at different projects as originating the weapon category.
-The failed US AGM-136 Tacit Rainbow program or the 1980s initial Israeli Delilah variants are mentioned by some sources.
+The failed US AGM-136 Tacit Rainbow program (Note: Loitering munitions fit in the niche between cruise missiles and unmanned combat aerial vehicles (UCAVs or combat drones), sharing characteristics with both.
+They differ from cruise missiles in that they are designed to loiter for a relatively long time around the target area, and from UCAVs in that a loitering munition is intended to be expended in an attack and has a built-in warhead.
+As such, they can also be considered a nontraditional ranged weapon.) or the 1980s initial Israeli Delilah variants are mentioned by some sources.
 The Iranian Ababil-1 was produced in the 1980s but its exact production date is unknown.
 The Israeli IAI Harpy was produced in the late 1980s.